+$$P_i$$

-$$\log \frac{P_i}{1 - P_i} = Z_i = \alpha + \beta X_i$$
+log ----- = $Z_i = \alpha + \beta X_i$ 1 - P_i

-Since Pi is the probability of being one group, and $(1 - P_i)$ is the probability of being other group, the ratio $Pi/(1 - P_i)$, known as odds ratio, is simply the odds in favour of an event A. The natural log of this odds ratio is called the logit, and therefore the model is called the logit model.
+Since Pi is the probability of being one group, and $(1 - P_i)$ is the probability of being other group, the ratio $P_i/(1 - P_i)$, known as odds ratio, is simply the odds in favour of an event A. The natural log of this odds ratio is called the logit, and therefore the model is called the logit model.
 X_i is the vector of independent variables for the ith observation; α is the intercept parameter; and β is the vector of coefficient parameters.

 The procedure of estimating coefficients is maximum likelihood techniques48 (Amemiya 1981, p.1493-1499; Tabachnick and Fidell 2001, p.518), and the goal is to find the best linear combination of predictors to maximize the likelihood of obtaining the observed outcome frequencies.
 A positive and significant estimated coefficient would imply that an increase in the value of the particular explanatory variable is associated with an increased probability of the dependent variable taking the value one.
-Given the exploratory nature of the analysis, the reliance on imperfect proxies and the non-linear relationship between the dependent and independent variables, no attempt has been made to interpret the magnitudes of the coefficients of the explanatory variables.
-Rather, the analysis focuses on the signs and significance of the estimated coefficients.
+Given the exploratory nature of the analysis, the reliance on imperfect proxies and the non-linear relationship between the dependent and independent variables, no attempt has been made to interpret the magnitudes of the coefficients of the explanatory variable coefficients.
 Collinearity diagnostics are performed on each set of explanatory variable employed in the model, to ensure that multicollinearity is not adversely affecting the estimation of the coefficients

 48 Maximum likelihood estimation is an iterative procedure that starts with arbitrary values of coefficients and determines the direction and size of change in the coefficients that will maximize the likelihood of obtaining the observed frequencies (Tabachnick & Fidel, 2001, p.518).
 The logit model is used to study the repayment rate (RR) of 154 LPDs in Gianyar district, in 2001.
 Since the repayment rates in this study are continuous variable, they are converted to a discrete variable.
 In this model, Pi is probability of LPDs having repayment rates "above" average of repayment rate of its population, (1 - Pi) is a probability of LPDs having repayment rates "below" average of repayment rate of its population.

 1, if the repayment rate is "above" average

-$$yi = \{$$
+yi = {

 0, otherwise